akkeris/docs/architecture/webhooks.md

 https://api.eu.opsgenie.com/v2/alerts?access_token=ffffffff-aaaa-4444-5555-987654321000
 ```

 Remember to replace the token `ffffffff-aaaa-4444-5555-987654321000` with the one created.
 When creating a webhook using Opsgenie the secret to calculate the sha1 hmac is unnecessary and can be set to any value.
+An alert can be triggered for any event.
+For more information on what types of events are available see the [Getting Started](/architecture/webhooks.md#getting-started) section above.

 ***Example: Creating an Alert in Opsgenie When an App Crashes***